Man squinting at phone

 View on Google

-Why PRK Instead of LASIK?
+Why Choose PRK Instead of LASIK?

 Dr. Cohen will go over all your refractive surgery options during your initial consultation.
 PRK is generally recommended for:

-Patients with Thin Corneas
+Patients With Thin Corneas

 Although both LASIK and PRK achieve the same vision-improving results, Dr. Cohen's patients with thinner corneas may not be good candidates for LASIK.
 Here's why:

-Patients with Active Lifestyles
+Patients With Active Lifestyles

 Certain hobbies, such as boxing and surfing, can put you at higher risk of injuring the eye.
 Patients with active lifestyles who choose LASIK have an increased risk of the flap becoming dislodged and other complications.
-For these patients, PRK is typically a safer choice than LASIK.
-Members of the military and similar occupations might also decide PRK is a better fit than LASIK for this reason.

-A Look at the Procedure
+A Look at the PRK Procedure

 Illustration showing stages of PRK eye treatment